 Open all year round, visitors to Yellowstone will find a bevy of activities to choose from.
-Winter visitors can explore the interior on a snowmobile, in a snowcoach (a motorized tour bus mounted on giant skis or treads) or via cross-country skiing — or just watch the bison roam at Mammoth Hot Springs.
-Warm-weather travelers can explore the park’s numerous bike trails, fish for trout in its lakes and steams, or backpack in Yellowstone’s sublime wilderness.
+Winter visitors can explore the interior on a snowmobile, in a snow coach (a motorized tour bus mounted on giant skis or treads), or via cross-country skiing — or just watch the bison roam at Mammoth Hot Springs.
+Warm-weather travelers can explore the park’s numerous bike trails, fish for trout in its lakes and streams, or backpack in Yellowstone’s sublime wilderness.

 Activities in Yellowstone National Park

 With 2.2 million acres to explore, Yellowstone is a premier destination for vacationers looking to get in touch with their wild side.
 The park’s extensive backcountry provides ample opportunity for campers and hikers to experience the majesty of Yellowstone with minimal ties to civilization.
 Explore the abundant waterfalls of Cascade Corner, or trek through the bizarre volcanic “hoodoos” at the head of Lamar Valley.
 Naturally, such sojourns come with an accompanying level of risk; travelers should prepare for sudden changes in weather, and respect the park’s policies, particularly where bears are concerned.

 Restrictions are occasionally applied to areas based on bear activity.
 Visitors should use food poles when setting up camp, and should never camp anywhere where bears have left their marks, such as digging, tracks, and scat.
 When hiking, hike in groups, and make your presence known — singing and shouting are an easy way to ward off chance encounters with wildlife.
 Never hike at night.